wzyndul/fifteen_puzzle/README.md

 # fifteen puzzle
-Aplication that search trough graph using three different algorithms: BFS, DFS and A* to solve initial puzzle loaded from a file.
+Application that search through graph using three different algorithms: BFS, DFS and A* to solve initial puzzle loaded from a file.